 Composition

-prop lets you specify a different HTML element or a custom component to be rendered instead of the default element.
+prop lets you specify a different HTML element to be rendered instead of the default element.

-For instance, the Textarea with inline Combobox example uses the as
+For instance, the Textarea with inline Combobox example uses the render

 prop to replace the default input